exercism/python/README.md

 Here to suggest a new feature or new exercise?? **Hooray!** &nbsp;🎉 &nbsp;
 We'd love if you did that via our [Exercism Community Forum](https://forum.exercism.org/).
 Please read [Suggesting Exercise Improvements][suggesting-improvements] & [Chesterton's Fence][chestertons-fence].
-_Thoughtful suggestions will likely result faster & more enthusiastic responses from volunteers._
+_Thoughtful suggestions will likely result in faster & more enthusiastic responses from volunteers._

 <br>
 <img align="left" width="85" height="80" src="https://github.com/exercism/website-icons/blob/main/exercises/word-search.svg">